Rincon10/IETI-LAB02/README.md

              }
          }
      ```
-5. Implement the methods of the *UserServiceMongoDB* using with the *UserRepository*.
+5. Implement the methods of the *UserServiceMongoDB* using the *UserRepository*.
 6. Remove the *@Service* annotation from the *UserServiceHashMap* and add it to the *UserServiceMongoDB*.
 7. Test your API and verify that your data is stored in your cluster.